 Graphic design is a visual communication process using a balanced blend of typography (text) and imagery (photographs, illustrations, and icons) to communicate a specific message.
 Based on that, graphic designers employ visual-thinking strategies to solve and streamline communication problems.

 The primary task of a graphic designer is to visually represent ideas in interesting, easily recognizable, readable, and legible ways.
 Graphic design is the art of making the invisible visible.
-In this tutorial, on how to learn graphic design we will explore the essential basics and principles as well as the tools that will enable you to effectively deliver your ideas.
+Examples on the following site on how to learn graphic design we will explore the essential basics and principles as well as the tools that will enable you to effectively deliver your ideas.

 Design theory is born of the visual arts and architecture.
 While there is no unified theory of graphic design, graphic designers might find it useful to draw on the theory and principles of design as employed in other artistic disciplines that deal with visual communication.